 Stanford Summer Session's Intensive Studies program offers students the opportunity to join a cohort of students and faculty to engage deeply within a specific subject area.
 These courses are a part of the regular Summer Quarter curriculum and are open to all students who have completed any stated prerequisites.
-For many of the areas of study, academic work is enhanced by a speaker series featuring leading scholars in their field.
-If students successfully complete a Summer Intensive, they will receive an official Document of Completion issued by the Summer Session Office.
+For many of the areas of study, academic work is enhanced by a speaker event featuring leading scholars in their field.
+If students successfully complete a Summer Intensive, they will receive an official Document of Completion issued by the Summer Session office.

 Summer 2019 Intensives